cmdcolin/Tiberius/README.md

 If you want to write custom code for Tiberius gene prediction, see [example_prediction.ipynb](test_data/Panthera_pardus/example_prediction.ipynb) for an example on how to write a custom prediction script.

 ## Training Tiberius
 Currently, we provide only model weights for mammalian species.
-If you want to train Tiberius on your own data, you need at least a genomic seqeunce file (FASTA) and reference annotations (GTF) for each species. **Note that you can only train on genes with one transcript isoform per gene.** Please remove alternative splicing variants before training.
+If you want to train Tiberius on your own data, you need at least a genomic sequence file (FASTA) and reference annotations (GTF) for each species. **Note that you can only train on genes with one transcript isoform per gene.** Please remove alternative splicing variants before training.
 There two ways to train Tiberius:
 1. Training Tiberius with a large dataset that does not fit into memory.
 See [training_large_data.md](docs/training_large_data.md) for documentation on how to prepare a dataset and train Tiberius with it.
 2. Training Tiberius with a small dataset that fits into memory.
 See [example_train_full.ipynb](test_data/Panthera_pardus/example_train_full.ipynb) for an example on how to load data and train Tiberius on a single genome.
 This can easily be adapted to train Tiberius on several genomes by first loading the data for all genome and then training the model.
 See [training_large_data.md](docs/training_large_data-md) (Step 1) and [softmasking_workflow.md](docs/softmasking_workflow.md) for the preparation of the genome and annotation files.